-Certainly, I'm not here to give you a science class, neither to talk about toys.
-I'm here to help you understand what DHT means, and how it is possible to have DHT hair loss.
+Indeed, I'm not here to give you a science class or talk about toys.
+I'm here to help you understand what DHT means and how it can have DHT hair loss.

-What DHT means is dihydrotestosterone, and this is one of the causes of hair loss.
+DHT means dihydrotestosterone, which is one of the causes of hair loss.

 So the word testo comes from testis, which means testicles, or the male organ that produces sperm.
 What do we have left?
 Yes, sure, sterone, which means it is a steroid hormone.

 But what is DHT hair loss?
 Can you counter it?
 To answer those questions, we have to know what testosterone is.

 Testosterone is the steroid hormone that controls the development and maintenance of a man's sexual organs, sexual desire, sperm production, muscle development, deep voice, and body hair.

 It is in both humans and animals.
 In the case of men, the production of this hormone is in the testicles and the prostate.